millerk22/emc2-labs/EMC2-Labs-Fall/labpandas.rst

             ['Eli', 35, 'Chicago']]
 >>> df3 = pd.DataFrame(data, columns=['Name', 'Age', 'City'])

-Finally, you can do it through a numpy array.
+Finally, you can do it through a NumPy array.
 This one functions the same as a list of lists where every row is a row in the ``DataFrame`` and you must manually set the columns.

 >>> import numpy as np